inanisvitae/nginx_buildpack/README.md

+# ONLY WORKS WITH cedar-14 on Heroku platform

 # Heroku Buildpack: NGINX

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.